Anne Curtis: 2012–2017: Continued film, television, and music success

-2018–present
+2018–2019: Diverse film roles and further acclaim

-In 2018, she starred in the romantic drama Sid & Aya: Not a Love Story, alongside Dingdong Dantes, and the action thriller Buy Bust.
-In preparation for her role in the latter, Curtis became a practitioner of Pekiti-Tirsia Kali, a style of Filipino Martial Arts.'
-She received critical acclaim for both films, receiving a rare double nomination for Best Actress at the 42nd Gawad Urian Awards.
-Also for her work in both films, American publication Variety selected Curtis as one of five Asian talents to be honored with the Asian Star: Up Next award at the Macau Film Festival.
+In 2018, Curtis starred in the romantic drama film Sid & Aya: Not a Love Story with Dingdong Dantes, directed by Irene Villamor; and in the action thriller film BuyBust directed by Erik Matti.
+For her role in the latter, she became a practitioner of Pekiti-Tirsia Kali, a style of Filipino Martial Arts.'
+Curtis received critical acclaim for both films, receiving a rare double nomination for Best Actress at the 42nd Gawad Urian Awards.
+Variety also selected Curtis as one of five Asian talents to be honored with the Asian Star: Up Next award at the Macau Film Festival.
 Furthermore, her performance in Sid & Aya: Not a Love Story earned her Best Actress nominations at the 37th Luna Awards and the 67th FAMAS Awards, where she was also honored with the FPJ Memorial Award.
-Later in the year, she also starred in the 44th Metro Manila Film Festival official entry, the horror-thriller film Aurora.
+Later in the year, she appeared in the 44th Metro Manila Film Festival through the Yam Laranas’ horror thriller film Aurora.
 For her performance in the film, she received her second nomination for Best Actress at the festival's award ceremony.

-In 2019, she starred alongside Marco Gumabao in the erotic romantic drama film Just a Stranger, which became a box-office success.
+In 2019, Curtis in the erotic romantic drama film Just a Stranger with Marco Gumabao, which became a box-office success.
 At the 36th PMPC Star Awards for Movies, the pair received a nomination for Movie Love Team of the Year, making it her eighth PMPC Star Awards for Movies nod.
-Later that year, she starred alongside her It's Showtime co-host, Vice Ganda, in the musical comedy film The Mall, The Merrier, which served as their official entry to the 45th Metro Manila Film Festival.
-Despite mixed-to-average reviews from critics, the film was a huge box-office success.
-It grossed Php 323 million, making it one of the highest-grossing Filipino films, and Curtis' highest-grossing film to date.
+She also returned to the Metro Manila Film Festival with her It's Showtime co host Vice Ganda in their first film together, the musical comedy The Mall, The Merrier.
+Despite mixed reviews from critics, the film was a box-office success.
+It grossed ₱323 million, making it one of the highest-grossing Filipino films, and Curtis' highest-grossing film to date.
 During the year, Curtis also received her fourth win for Best Female TV Host at the 33rd PMPC Star Awards for Television for her work on It's Showtime.

+2020–present: Hiatus and return to television and film
-In 2020, Curtis announced a hiatus to focus on her pregnancy and married life.

-In 2022, Curtis returned to It's Showtime.
+In 2020, Curtis announced a hiatus from the entertainment industry to focus on her pregnancy and married life.
+She returned to It's Showtime in 2022.

+In 2023, she appeared as a guest judge in the second season of Drag Race Philippines, then she played in Family Feud alongside her Showtime co-hosts the following year.

+In 2025, she headlined the Philippine adaptation of It's Okay to Not Be Okay alongside Carlo Aquino and Joshua Garcia.
+She also had a cameo appearance in Love You So Bad.

+In 2026, she reunited with her Baler and Green Rose co-star Jericho Rosales in their third collaboration and her second film with director Irene Villamor, The Loved One.
+The film is the highest-grossing Filipino film of 2026 with a global box-office gross of ₱300 million.

+Curtis is set to reprise her role as the former anti-narcotics operative Nina Madigan in BuyBust: The Undesirables, the spin-off and sequel series to the 2018 film BuyBust.